pravn/atomics_benchmarks/README.md

 # atomics_benchmarks
 Benchmark to calculate atomics bandwidth in different GPU architectures.
 It should give a *rough* measure of shared memory atomics performance in various GPU architectures.
 We emphasize 'rough' because both global and shared memory atomics operations are involved.
 Nevertheless, for the operation in question - that of computing a histogram - this is a plausible approach both in terms of ease of programmability and, we think, in elucidating the use if atomics as the feature of choice for this task.
-Nevertheless, it is likely there would be ample room for optimization opportunities in its implementation.
+It is likely there might be ample room for optimization opportunities in its implementation.

 It computes a histogram of values that fall into a number of bins.